Marcelofilho07/AutoBattle2/README.md

 ### GetPlayerChoice()

 This function has a lot of problem.
 First it doesn't do anything.
-It is using old C-style printing instead with printf.
+It is using old C-style printing with printf.
 ```
     std::getline(std::cin, choice);